dell/csm-docs/content/v2/deployment/csmoperator/drivers/powerflex.md

 1. Follow all the [prerequisites](#prerequisites) above

-2. Create a CR (Custom Resource) for PowerFlex using the sample files provided
+2. Create a CR (Custom Resource) for Unity using the sample files provided

     a.
 Install the PowerFlex driver using default configuration using the sample file provided